mikerhodes/rapport/README.md

 I built this because I'm excited by the idea that one can now (Jan 2025) run pretty competent LLM models on a laptop.
 While this app was originally just a learning exercise, I built enough bits that I'm using it day to day.
 This app is nothing special, and there are a million streamlit LLM demo chat apps around, but it's got:

+- Support Ollama, Anthropic and IBM watsonx.
-- Chat history saved for 30 days to local SQLite database.
+- Chat history saved for 90 days to JSON.
 - File uploads.
 - Regenerate assistant chat messages (the models might be good, but they still emit duds!).
 - Select between installed Ollama models.
 - Customise the system prompt by editing `systemprompt.md`.
+- Export the chat as markdown:
+  - Download via browser.
+  - Set up folder for export (eg in Obsidian vault).
+Once a chat is marked for export, the exported file is updated as the chat continues.
+  - Copy chat to clipboard.

 ![](./images/chat-screenshot.png)